-Assets and liabilities of the Company's foreign subsidiaries and a branch office are translated into U.S. Dollars from their functional currencies of Euros, Philippines Peso and New Taiwan Dollars using the exchange rate in effect at the balance sheet date.
-Additionally, their net sales and expenses are translated using exchange rates approximating average rates prevailing during the fiscal year.
-Translation adjustments that arise from translating their financial statements from their local currencies to U.S. Dollars are accumulated and reflected as a separate component of shareholders' equity.
+Assets and liabilities of the Company's foreign subsidiaries are translated into U.S. Dollars from their functional currencies using the exchange rate in effect at the balance sheet date.
+Additionally, revenues and expenses are translated using exchange rates approximating average rates prevailing during the fiscal year.
+Translation adjustments that arise from translating their financial statements from their local currencies to U.S. Dollar are accumulated and reflected as a separate component of shareholders' equity.

-Transaction gains and losses that arise from exchange rate changes denominated in currencies other than the local currency are included in the Consolidated Statements of Operations as incurred.
-See Note 15, "Other (Expense) Income, Net" for the detail of foreign exchange transaction gains and losses for all periods presented.
+Transaction gains and losses that arise from exchange rate changes denominated in currencies other than the local currency are included in the consolidated statements of operations as incurred.